ErinaTheDummy/SwordToShield/Character_Creation/Classes/Sorcerer.md

 As an action you may choose to create a psychic link between you and up to 3 creatures, this mindlink lasts for 1 hour.
 For the duration you and the other mind linked creatures may communicate psychically with each other over any distance as long as you are on the same plane.

 ### Esoteric Static (level 4)
-As a reaction to being targeted by an attack you may expend 2 mana and 2 hit dice to create a field of esoteric energy to fog the minds of those around you.
+As a reaction to being targeted by an attack you may gain 1 dark magic and expend 2 hit dice to create a field of esoteric energy to fog the minds of those around you.
 All hostile creatures within 30 feet of you and the creature that targeted you must make a charisma saving throw against your spell save DC or be paralyzed until your next turn.

 ### Eldritch Form (6th Level)
 You power grows and festers beneath the surface, allowing you to unleash it fully in short bursts through massive energy expenditure.
 You may expend a bonus action and 5 hit dice on your turn to gain the following benefits for 10 minutes: